 You don’t have to take this – and neither will we.

-McGowan, Hood & Felder, LLC, is committed to seeking justice on behalf of the victims of Insys Therapeutics and the doctors and medical facilities who profited off of their patients.
+McGowan, Hood, Felder & Phillips, LLC, is committed to seeking justice on behalf of the victims of Insys Therapeutics and the doctors and medical facilities who profited off of their patients.
 Our defective drug attorneys and medical malpractice attorneys are currently representing people who were wrongfully prescribed the dangerous dug Subsys.
 We have the skills, experience and resources to handle these types of complex claims, and are currently accepting clients from South Carolina, North Carolina, and throughout the United States.

 If you were prescribed Subsys, for chronic pain management or for any other non-intended use, we want to help you fight for the justice and the future you deserve.
 Please call 803-327-7800 or fill out our contact form to schedule a free consultation at one of our offices throughout North and South Carolina.
 Let us fight for you.